daledavies/moodle-tool_registrationrules/README.md

 - Prevent accounts from being created with [disposable email addresses](https://en.wikipedia.org/wiki/Disposable_email_address).
 - Check, warn and/or deny signup if password is listed in the [Have I Been Pwned](https://haveibeenpwned.com/) database.
 - Check and deny signup if IP address, email address or username are listed in the [Stop Forum Spam](https://www.stopforumspam.com/) database.
-- Implement other anti-spam measures such as injecting randomised hidden honeypot fields into the signup form and ensuring users take a minimum amount of time to register.
+- Implement other anti-spam measures such as injecting randomised hidden honeypot fields into the signup form, ensuring users take a minimum amount of time to register, rate limiting the number of allowed signups per session or IP address, and more!
 - Flexible rules to allow or deny account registration around date/time windows.
-- Entirely disable user signups with a single click, displaying a custom message on the signup page.
+- Entirely disable user signups with a single click.

 ## 🧐 How it works